33 Exit Interview Questions for an Effective Offboarding Experience

 Most Effective Exit Interview Questions

-Now that you are ready to conduct an effective exit interview, let's look at how to craft the perfect exit interview questions.
-We've listed some sample exit interview questions.
+Now that you are ready to conduct an effective exit interview, let's look at how to craft great exit interview questions.
+We've listed some sample questions that you can add to your exit interview survey template.

 Reasons for Leaving